nusenu/ansible-relayor/README.md

 * `tor_LogLevel`
    - specify tor's loglevel (minSeverity)
    - possible values: debug, info, notice, warn and err
+   - logs will go to syslog only (distinct files are not supported)
    - default: notice

 * `tor_ContactInfo`